Irvinestown

 Irvinestown is a town in County Fermanagh, Northern Ireland.
-In 2011 it had a population of 2,267 people.
+At the 2021 census it had a population of 2,325 people.
 The most notable buildings are Necarne Castle, formerly known as Castle Irvine, and Castle Archdale.
 Irvinestown is situated within Fermanagh and Omagh district.

 History

 Before the Plantation of Ulster, the area was known as Necarne or Nakerny; in Irish Na Caorthann (the rowans).
 The village was founded during the Plantation in 1618 by Sir Gerald Lowther and named Lowtherstown.
 Ownership later passed to the Irvines of Dumfries and the name changed accordingly.